eibinget/eibinget.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD candidate in Economics at the University of Graz, Austria.
+I am a Postdoctoral Researcher at the University of Graz.
+I completed my PhD in Economics here in April 2025 with a dissertation titled Evaluating Emission Reductions in the Transport Sector: Empirical Contributions.

 My research orbits around these core areas: